your ultimate smoke detectors GUIDE

 Above are extracts from an article titled “Silent Alarms; Deadly Differences”, published by Skip Walker, an ICC Certified Combination Residential Building Inspector, an ICC Certified California Combination Residential Building Inspector, a CREIA Master Inspector (MCI), an ASHI Certified Inspector (ACI), and a FIRE Certified Fireplace Inspector.

-Ask yourself this question: if this dual smoke alarm keeps triggering false alarms, what are the chances that you will assume it’s “another” false alarm the next time the alarm goes off in the event of a real fire risk?
+Ask yourself this question: if this dual smoke detector keeps triggering false alarms, what are the chances that you will assume it’s “another” false alarm the next time the alarm goes off in the event of a real fire risk?
 Think “cry wolf”.

 Or worse, deactivate/remove the whole alarm completely?